global lead advice & support service

 QUESTION: What difference would it make if pets were kept outside?
 25 Dec 2004, New South Wales Australia

-my 14 month year old son has recently been tested for lead poisoning, it was tested by finger prick apparently and the level was 9, I was told out of 10, his mother said, she has since tried to feed him in his high chair and at more regular intervals, I wanted ask the significance and the difference it would make if her 2 cats and her dog was kept out side, as they are continuously laying and scratching where my son is crawling and playing inside the house? can u tell me more about the different levels as well please?.
+My 14 month year old son has recently been tested for lead poisoning, it was tested by finger prick apparently and the level was 9, I was told out of 10, his mother said, she has since tried to feed him in his high chair and at more regular intervals, I wanted to ask the significance and the difference it would make if her 2 cats and her dog was kept out side, as they are continuously laying and scratching where my son is crawling and playing inside the house? can u tell me more about the different levels as well please?.

 thank you,